Black cutworms can wreak havoc on your garden, so learn these tips for identification and control.

-Cutworms are common on a wide variety of vegetables and any fresh seedlings.
-To identify them, try patrolling your garden in dusk and evening hours, when cutworms will begin to feed.
+Cutworms feed on a wide variety of vegetables and flowers—any young seedlings or transplants.
+To identify them, try patrolling your garden at dusk or during the evening, when cutworms will begin to feed.
 They are also partial to cloudy days.

-Different species range in color from grey to pink, green and black and can be as long as two inches.
+Different species range in color from grey, pink, green and black and can be as long as two inches.
 They can be solid, spotted, or striped.
 They tend be curled up when they are not on the move.
-Cutworms are stealthy, and tend to feed only at night, while hiding in daylight hours.
+Cutworms are stealthy, and tend to feed only at night, hiding during daylight hours.

 Adult cutworms are moths of dark wing colors.
-They are usually brown or gray, and they are about 1 ½ inches long with a 1 ½-inch wing length.
-You should keep an eye out for them, because the females will lay eggs in dry soil after they mate.
+They are usually brown or gray, and get to be about 1½ inches long with a 1½-inch wing length.
+Keep an eye out for the adults, because the females will lay eggs in dry soil after they mate.

 Cutworms chew through plant stems at the base.
 They primarily feed on roots and foliage of young plants, and will even cut off the plant from underneath the soil.
 In most cases, entire plants will be destroyed; they do a lot of damage in no time at all.
 Even if only the bottom of the plant is destroyed, the top will often shrivel and die.

 In the summer, cutworms sometimes crawl to the tops of plants and do damage there.
-Be careful not to mistake this damage for slug damage.
+Be careful not to mistake this damage for slug or cabbage worm damage.

 Control and Prevention

-- Make plant collars.
-Put a 4-inch piece of cardboard around each plant stem to help stop cutworms from reaching tender stems, especially right at transplanting.
+Make plant collars.
+Encircle each stem with a 4-inch-tall piece of cardboard to help stop cutworms from reaching tender stems, especially right at transplanting.
 This time-consuming task works, though it is only efficient for a smaller garden.

-- Apply an insecticide late in the afternoon for best control.
-Some readers use Bacillus thuringiensis, a natural way to kill cutworms.
-However, note that this bacterium may harm butterflies, an important pollinator.
+Apply an insecticide late in the afternoon for best control.
+Some gardeners use Bacillus thuringiensis, a bacterium that affects soft-bodied insects and their larvae.